Director, Country Counsel & Company Secretary of Boeing: Always spend Money to build your Character but never otherwise

 I lost my father around that time.
 All our reputation was at stake... we were verbally also labeled as "wilful defaulters" by the Bank... so again the question came should we declare bankruptcy...we didn't instead we paid off the creditors by selling our personal property and lived to be a Patharwala.

-I was just about in my twenties then but having gone through the tough situation myself, am proud that had the courage to live to that name.
+I was just about in my twenties then but having gone through the tough situation myself, am proud that had the courage to live up to that name.

-No matter how little Money you have, always have the heart to share it with someone who needs it more than you do.
+No matter how little money you have, always have the heart to share it with someone who needs it more than you do.

 My father was a medical doctor and a very pious person.
 He had a huge OPD of 500-600 patients a day and was devoted to his patients.
 His practice was a “service” without seeking Money in return.
 As the matter of fact, he never took any money from the family business that we had.